Develop and refine vital skills and experience, to establish a long-term career in an exciting profession.

-On this course you’ll benefit from professional links to industry, an emphasis on sustainability, a wide range of client projects and proactive teaching staff with extensive professional practice experience.
-As a result, you will acquire the high level of knowledge and professionalism required to forge a rewarding career, skillfully tackling 21st century issues from sustainability to changes in government policy.
+The world of landscape architecture encompasses many skills and environments.
+On this course, you will benefit from professional links to industry, an emphasis on sustainability, a wide range of client projects and proactive teaching staff with extensive professional practice experience.
+As a result, you will acquire the high level of knowledge and professionalism required to build a rewarding career, skilfully tackling 21st-century issues – from sustainability to changes in government policy.

 With proximity to cities and rich English landscapes, you will be exposed to the breadth of landscape practice.
-Landscape architecture is an alchemy of global topics and specific local conditions and you will develop your skills in this context.
-The emphasis on both practical and academic aspects of the profession ensures you will leave with the confidence and insight to go straight into employment and forge a successful career.
+Landscape architecture is an alchemy of global topics and specific local conditions, and you will develop your skills in this context.
+The emphasis on both practical and academic aspects of the profession ensures that you will leave with the confidence and insight to go straight into employment and forge a successful career.

 |Fees - 2017/18 Academic Year

 |Home and EU Students

 The fee displayed is the total course fee for full or part-time study.
 Fees can be paid in instalments over the duration of study with further details available in our tuition fee policy.